astropy/astropy-APEs/APE1.rst

 Modifications to an APE
 .......................

-**Addendum: July 22, 2020**

 An APE can be modified, with one person acting as "champion" for the APE update.
 Similar to the APE development procedure, the update champion should discuss their desired changes with the Astropy community (e.g., through the astropy-dev mailing list).

-Following a discussion on astropy-dev, the APE update shall be submitted as a Pull Request.
-The submission of the Pull Request should be announced formally on the astropy-dev list before they are accepted.
+Following a discussion on astropy-dev, the APE update should be submitted as a Pull Request which should be advertised on astropy-dev.

+The APE should be modified directly without annotating the changes.
 If not already listed, the update champion can add themselves to the author list for the APE being updated.
-When appropriate, major changes to an APE document are encouraged to be clearly labeled as an addendum.
+A new section, **Previous versions of this APE** should be added to the bottom of the APE (if not already there) with a bullet point list of dates which link to the DOI of the previous versions of APEs.

 The Astropy Coordinating Committee is responsible for reviewing and ultimately accepting Pull Requests for changes to individual APEs, unless otherwise specified within the APE document of interest.
+For non-trivial changes, community consensus should generally be reached before acceptance.

 Branches and Pull requests
 --------------------------